 Nearby family must-see: Head to the 70,000-square-foot Crayola Experience to watch how crayons get made and even name and wrap your very own personalized Crayola crayon.

 Hyatt Regency Hill Country Resort & Spa in San Antonio, Texas

 Everything’s bigger in Texas — even the hotel waterparks.
 This one is five whopping acres and includes a Texas-shaped pool (because of course it does), a FlowRider wave machine for surfing, and a 950-foot-long black bottomed river that flows around the dappled sunlight below live oak trees.
 Oh, and did we mention SeaWorld is just three miles away?

 Nearby family must-see: The San Antonio Aquarium, where you can snorkel with stingrays or pet ring-tailed lemurs.

 The Broadmoor in Colorado Springs, Colorado

 The grande dame of Colorado’s resorts maintains an 11,000-square-foot outdoor infinity pool edging Cheyenne Lake, plus a children’s pool and waterslides inspired by mountain waterfalls.
-(Bonus: a glam indoor pool and a spa complete with mani-pedi’s for tots six years and up, available year-round).
+(Bonus: There’s a glam indoor pool and a spa complete with mani-pedis for tots 6 years and up, available year-round.)

 Wilderness Resort in Wisconsin Dells, Wisconsin